Sick sinus syndrome

 Lifestyle and home remedies

-Take the following steps to treat or eliminate risk factors that may lead to heart disease:
+To keep your heart as healthy as possible and to treat or eliminate risk factors that can lead to heart disease:

 - Maintain a healthy weight.
 Being overweight increases your risk of developing heart disease.